tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 ![What-If Tool Screenshot](/tensorboard/plugins/interactive_inference/img/wit-smile-intro.png "What-If Tool Screenshot")

-The [What-If Tool](https://pair-code.github.io/what-if-tool) (WIT) provides an easy-to-use interface for expanding understanding of a black-box ML model.
+The [What-If Tool](https://pair-code.github.io/what-if-tool) (WIT) provides an easy-to-use interface for expanding understanding of a black-box classification or regression ML model.
 With the plugin, you can perform inference on a large set of examples and immediately visualize the results in a variety of ways.
 Additionally, examples can be edited manually or programatically and re-run